guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-5.md

 </em>
 </div>

 Rio Lagartos, the town closest to Las Coloradas, hosts a biosphere that is famous for it's birds.
 The place definitely deserved time of it's own.
 Perhaps the next time we are in Yucatan :smile: We sat in a shed like area that overlooked the ocean.
-I think we had forgot to pack our swimming costumes since we were not expecting to find something so beautiful (we had been swimming a lot of late).
+I think we had forgotten to pack our swimming costumes since we were not expecting to find something so beautiful (we had been swimming a lot of late).
 After so many times, I still make the silliest of mistakes :expressionless:

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/49775682111_ab19003cc7_c.jpg" data-toggle="lightbox">